mflisikowski/turboverse-kit/README.md

 - `src/hooks/` - Custom React hooks
 - `src/css/` - Global styles and CSS utilities
 - `src/lib/` - Utility functions and shared code

+### packages/payload

+The Payload CMS package.
+Contains the core functionality and configuration for the CMS.

+### packages/env

+The environment variables package.
+Contains the environment variables for the entire monorepo.

 ### tools